2023sneha/Sneha/README.md

 The common-source amplifier was analyzed using DC, AC, and transient analysis in LTspice.
 DC analysis set the biasing, AC analysis showed a  gain, and transient analysis revealed signal behavior.
 The experiment confirms efficient amplification.
+# EXPERIMENT 2
+# CS amplifier analysis with PMOS replaced by resistor
+In a common-source (CS) amplifier, a PMOS transistor is typically used as a current source to provide a constant current for biasing the NMOS transistor.
+If the PMOS is replaced with a resistor at the source terminal, the amplifier's behavior changes.
+The source resistor (R_s) introduces negative feedback, affecting the biasing and gain of the amplifier.
+The voltage gain is reduced due to the combined effect of the source resistance and the intrinsic source resistance.
+This modification also changes the operating point, requiring careful adjustment of the biasing conditions to maintain proper operation.
+# Components Required
+PMOS4 AND NMOS4 Transistor: CMOSP,CMOSN
+* Power Supply: V1 1.8V for DC supply
+* Input Signal : V2 0.9V Signal input
+* Bias voltage (Vb):
+     Transistors should be in saturation
+       VTH<VIN<VOUT+VTH
+       VIN-VTHN<=VOUT<=VDD-Vb-|VTHP|